-It is our good fortune that, in 1970, Reverend Andrew Darby and Danny Barker decided to form a brass band to help kids in their neighborhood stay out of trouble.
+It is our good fortune that, in 1970, Reverend Andrew Darby and Danny Barker decided to form a brass band to help kids in their Seventh Ward neighborhood stay out of trouble.
 Barker, a renowned jazz musician, lived around the corner from Darby’s Fairview Baptist Church.
 Brass band parades like the ones Barker grew up with in the 1910s and 20s were on the wane, and he saw an opportunity to seed a revival.

 Barker’s first recruit was Leroy Jones, a 12-year-old who lived in a house on this lot, shouting distance from the church on the corner of Buchanan Street.
 He was already practicing his trumpet for four or five hours every day after school in his family’s garage.
 Barker recognized his drive and appointed him leader of the Fairview Baptist Church Christian Marching Band (Barker and Charles Barbarin, Sr. would chaperone).

 Barker arranged for the band to learn the way he had: on the job.
 Their first paying gig was at the 1971 Jazz and Heritage Festival.
-Social aid and pleasure clubs started hiring the Fairview band for their parades.
+Afer that, social aid and pleasure clubs started hiring the Fairview band for their parades.
 Before long, Jones’ garage was brimming with young people from across the city.
 By 1973, with a pool of nearly 30 young musicians, Barker and Barbarin booked jobs for up to three different groups at once.

 Fairview band members learned a traditional brass band repertoire, and professional protocol like what to wear and how to behave on a gig.
 Barker, a jazz historian as well as a musician, instilled a sense of pride in his charges: they were stewards of a venerable tradition.